 Park Hopping With the Family

-The Snoqualmie Valley is full of fun things for the whole family!
-Enjoy a day of park hopping.
-This self-guided tour includes riverside beaches, a 500-ft suspension bridge, a journey back in time to the railway days and stunning views of Mt Si.
+The Snoqualmie Valley is full of fun things to do for the whole family, like a day of park hopping!
+This self-guided tour includes riverside beaches, a 500-ft suspension bridge, a journey back in time to the railway days, and stunning views of Mt Si.
 Bring your bikes and have fun on the trails in and around each park.

 Depot Park and McCormick Park